HYUSpeech/PitchAndPronounceTuner/README.md

 |2023.06.13 (Tue) | Final Presentation |
 |2023.06.15 (Thu) | Demo Day |

+### WBS

 ## How to Build
 ### Data
+We’ve used the [‘한국어 음성’](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=123) data from AI hub.

+Actually this dataset was created by the kospeech team, the toolkit we used.
+They build this dataset for the purpose of training the communicative speech recognition AI technology.
+Kospeech supports the preprocessing rules for this dataset, and this helps to save time in preprocessing session.

 ### SetUp
 1) Setup environment for flask